Beilinson-Drinfeld Schubert varieties of parahoric group schemes and twisted global Demazure modules: Global Demazure modules of twisted current algebra

 From part (1), we get $\dim \big(\Ds(c,\la)_{\vec{p}}\big)= \dim \big( D^{\sigma} (c, \bar{\lambda}) \big)$ for any $\vec{p}$ such that $p_i^m\neq p_j^m\neq 0, \forall i\neq j$.
 By the semicontinuity of the function $\varphi(\vec{p}):=\dim \big(\Ds(c,\la)_{\vec{p}}\big)$, we get

 for any $\vec{p}\in \A^n$.
-Combining with \eqref{528923}, this shows that $\varphi(\vec{p})$ is a constant function.
+Combining with the inequality \eqref{528923}, the function $\varphi(\vec{p})$ must be constant.
 Thus, $\Ds(c,\la)$ is a graded projective $\As(c,\la)$-module.
-Using the graded Nakayama lemma (cf.\,\cite[\href{https://stacks.math.columbia.edu/tag/0EKB}{Tag 0EKB}]{stacks-project}), $\Ds(c,\la)$ is a free $\As(c,\la)$-module. \end{proof} \begin{remark} In Section \ref{753118}, we will use the geometry of Beilinson-Drinfeld Schubert varieties to fully describe the fibers of $\Ds(c,\la)$ at any point in $\A^n$, see Corollary \ref{367230}. \end{remark} We now introduce some notations, which will be frequently used in this paper. \begin{definition} Denote by $[n]$ the finite set $\{1, 2,\ldots, n\}$.
+By the graded Nakayama lemma (cf.\,\cite[\href{https://stacks.math.columbia.edu/tag/0EKB}{Tag 0EKB}]{stacks-project}), $\Ds(c,\la)$ is a free $\As(c,\la)$-module. \end{proof} \begin{remark} In Section \ref{753118}, we will use the geometry of Beilinson-Drinfeld Schubert varieties to fully describe the fibers of $\Ds(c,\la)$ at any point in $\A^n$, see Corollary \ref{367230}. \end{remark} We now introduce some notations that will be frequently used throughout this paper. \begin{definition} Denote by $[n]$ the finite set $\{1, 2,\ldots, n\}$.
 Let $\xi=(I_1, I_2,\ldots, I_k)$ be a partition of $[n]$.
 We define $\A^n_{\xi}$ to be the following open subset in $\A^n$,